MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Process.md

 User             : user01
 ```

 The first command shows how to find the owner of a process.
+The **IncludeUserName** parameter
-The **IncludeUserName** parameter requires elevated user rights (Run as Administrator).
+requires elevated user rights (Run as Administrator).
+The output reveals that the owner is
-The output reveals that the owner is Domain01\user01.
+Domain01\user01.

 The second and third command are another way to find the owner of a process.

 The second command uses `Get-WmiObject` to get the PowerShell process.
-It saves it in the $p variable.
+It saves it in the `$p` variable.

-The third command uses the GetOwner method to get the owner of the process in $p.
+The third command uses the GetOwner method to get the owner of the process in `$p`.
+The output
-The output reveals that the owner is Domain01\user01.
+reveals that the owner is Domain01\user01.

 ### Example 9: Use an automatic variable to identify the process hosting the current session